Massachusetts Online Sports Betting – News and Updates on Sports Betting Legislation

 Is sports betting legal in Massachusetts?

-Not yet, but we fully expect sports betting to be legal by 2020 in Massachusetts.
+Not yet, but we fully expect sports betting to be legal by the end of 2021 in Massachusetts.

 Where will I be able to place sports bets if it does become legal?

 The plan is to offer sports betting at the existing states casinos and slots parlor and online/mobile devices.

 What sports will I be able to bet on?

 The plan will include professional sports only.
 This means no college/ amateur sports including the olympics.